adk9/network-transport-pipes/README.md

 ```

 We want to reuse any existing underlying connections, but
-semantically, endpoints should be able to create multiple logical
+semantically, endpoints should be allowed to create multiple logical
 connections amongst themselves.
 The TCP transport resolves this by
 making `connect` a non-local operation which involves a hand-shake
 with the server.
+This is potentially expensive, and unnecessary, for a
+connectionless protocol.

-# Todos #
+## Todos ##

 - Implement a non-blocking interface to the named pipe IO operations
 - Better error handling